A Springfield Reader

 I vaguely recall that the idea of publishing an anthology of historical views was mine.
 As I had done on the preceding publications in the series, I would edit the volume, including securing the necessary permissions, and design and lay out the book and oversee its printing and distribution.
 The design was crudely done using press-on type for the cover and chapter title pages and graphics done up using the Xerox machine at Lincoln Library.
 Seeing it today, I feel like I did in my 50s when I opened an old box and found a clay ash tray that I’d made for my mother in kindergarten.

 Producing it was a stretch for an organization of the Society’s modest means.
 The fattest of the previous publications in the Bicentennial series ran to 56 pages; the book I proposed would be 320 pages.
 Cullom Davis and Dick Hart, the grownups involved, had the sense to seek subsidies from local businesspeople.
 The head of the Marine Bank agreed to give $500 toward the costs and we sold books at cost to the Springfield Board of Realtors, which gave one to each new resident of Springfield until the books ran out.
-The portrait my authors painted was anything but flattering; I wonder what they made of it.
+The portrait my authors painted was anything but flattering; I wonder what those newcomers made of it.

 Local reviewers were very generous.
 John Garvey praised it as “a fine anthology . . . a richer look at Springfield's heritage than anything else I have seen . . . simply no better introduction to this place.”
 In a well-observed essay-review in the State Journal-Register, Mike Kienzler wrote that, compared to kindred works, the Reader gave “a better idea of what Springfield is about—a little schizoid, never sure whether to keep its gaze upwards, to Lincoln, or downwards, to make sure the state legislature hasn't stolen its socks.”